Last Updated on Oct 22, 2024 by Vanessa Sequeira

 A semiconductor is a tiny chip that gives life to electronic devices.
 It manages the flow of electricity in electronic products like smartphones, computers, electric vehicles, medical equipment and gaming hardware.
 Semiconductors are used in consumer electronics like ACs, rice cookers, CPUs, and commercial devices such as ATMs, trains, and other infrastructures.

 These are also used in Electric Vehicles (EVs).
-And you need not one, but hundreds of chips in the making of a standard EV.
-The advancement in Artificial Intelligence (AI), the Internet of Things (IoT), and other forms of technology have shot semiconductor demand in the world.
+And you need not one, but hundreds of chips to make a standard EV.
+The advancements in artificial intelligence (AI), the Internet of Things (IoT), and other forms of technology have shot semiconductor demand worldwide.
 However, the supply chain constraints and global shortage have put the semiconductor industry under immense stress lately.

-Semiconductor stocks represent shares in companies that design, manufacture, and distribute semiconductors or chips.
-These companies are integral to the electronics industry, producing tiny chips that power a wide range of devices, from smartphones and computers to electric vehicles and medical equipment.
+Semiconductor-related stocks in India represent shares in companies that design, manufacture, and distribute semiconductors or chips.
+Stocks of chip manufacturing companies in India are integral to the electronics industry, producing tiny chips that power a wide range of devices, from smartphones and computers to electric vehicles and medical equipment.

 Investing in semiconductor stocks allows individuals to participate in the growth and advancements of the technology sector.
-Notable semiconductor companies include Intel, AMD, NVIDIA, and Qualcomm.
-Investors often track these stocks to gauge trends in technology and the overall health of the electronics market.
+Notable semiconductor companies listed in India include Intel, AMD, NVIDIA, and Qualcomm.
+Investors often track semiconductor stocks listed in India to gauge trends in technology and the overall health of the electronics market.

-Supply chain constraints and a global shortage have made the semiconductor market quite volatile for 2 yrs now.
-Experts predict it to go on till early 2024.
+Supply chain constraints and a global shortage have made the semiconductor market quite volatile for two years now.
+Experts predict it will go on till early 2024.
 The supply chain disruptions in the semiconductor space have impacted over 169 industries across countries, including India.
-As per Deloitte, the chip shortage over the last 2 yrs has resulted in a revenue loss of over $500 bn.
+As per Deloitte, the chip shortage over the last two years has resulted in a revenue loss of over $500 bn.

 What explains the global semiconductor shortage?